-It’s a good idea, too, to know the difference between this harmless reflex and more serious respiratory issues like collapsing trachea, another common health problem for Chihuahuas or Kennel Cough, which is common among all dogs.
+It’s a good idea, too, to know the difference between this harmless reflex and more serious respiratory issues like collapsing trachea, another common health problem for Chihuahuas, or Kennel Cough, which is common among all dogs.

-First, what is reverse sneezing?
-Well, when your dog sneezes in their regular manner, air is pushed out through their nose.
-A reverse sneeze is exactly as described – air is pulled in though your pup’s nose instead (essentially a backwards sneeze), usually making a very distinct sound.
+When your dog sneezes in their regular manner, the air is pushed out through their nose.
+With reverse sneezing in dogs, air is pulled in through your pup’s nose instead.
+It’s essentially a backwards sneeze that makes a very distinct sound.

 During an episode of reverse sneezing, dogs will usually breathe in rapidly and stand still with their heads stretched out and their legs apart, making a loud snorting or honking noise that might sound like he’s choking on something.
 Some owners even describe it as looking and sounding very similar to a cat trying to bring up a hairball!